dgaydukov/cert-ocpjp11/files/ocpjp11.md

     String value();
 }
 ```
-So if wanted to add 2 roles we have to create new wrapper annotation
+So if you want to add 2 roles, you have to create new wrapper annotation
 ```java
 @Roles(value = {
     @Role("user"),